-- People working in your field of interest are great resources for career planning. - Everyone at the JA Inspire event was once your age and had to develop goals and get trained for the job they now have. - When you prepare in advance for an important event, you know what to look for to get the most out of it.
+- People working in your field of interest are great resources for career planning. - Everyone at the JA Inspire event was once a middle school student who developed goals and trained for the job they now have. - When you prepare in advance for an important event, you know what to look for to get the most out of it.